jesuisPraful/EntorkApp/README.md

 - Application logging is configured in `appsettings.json`
 - Logs are written to console and file system
-- Consider implementing structured logging with Serilog
+- Consider implementing structured logging.
-- Recommended to integrate health checks for each service

 ## 🔐 Security Considerations

-- Implement JWT authentication in API Gateway
 - Use HTTPS for all communications
-- Secure connection strings using Azure Key Vault or similar
+- Secure connection strings
-- Implement rate limiting and throttling
 - Add input validation and sanitization

 ## 🤝 Contributing